 The aboriginal tribes of these colonies are gradually becoming extinct.
 The once numerous Barwon tribe has now only one representative, King Billy, who is occasionally seen in Geelong.
-In this issue we give portraits of the last members of the Mordialloc tribe, “Jimmy Dunbar” and his lubra.
+In this issue we give portraits of the last members of the Mordialloc tribe, “Jimmy Dunbar” and his women.
 Jimmy was remarkably sagacious, dry and amusing, qualities which he combined with a keen regard for the interests and welfare of number one.
 He was also possessed of a very retentive memory, and was an excellent mimic.
 He was a perfect master of the boomerang, excelling at trial matches all competitors.
 Physically he was well made and a favorable specimen of his tribe.
 At one time he served as a mounted trooper.
-Jimmy’s last lubra died in his mia- mia at Mordialloc six days previous to his own decease, leaving as mourners for her loss Jimmy himself and some twelve or fourteen dogs.
+Jimmy’s last woman died in his mia- mia at Mordialloc six days previous to his own decease, leaving as mourners for her loss Jimmy himself and some twelve or fourteen dogs.
 When Jimmy was being removed to the Alfred Hospital this troop of vagabond dogs followed, and formed a canine encampment outside.
 After remaining outside the Alfred Hospital for two days these inconsolable followers of Jimmy returned to his desolate mia-mia, and there became so fierce that no one dared approach the spot.
 Finding, however, there was no re-appearance of Jimmy, they set off to visit his usual haunts.
 To the last Jimmy considered himself the supreme lord and master of Mordialloc.
 He was in the habit of offering large areas of the district for small exchanges of rum or tobacco – and recently he tried very hard to negotiate the sale of fifty acres to a certain speculative well-known medico of Fitzroy.

 Before Jimmy Dunbar’s death, in 1872, J. Randell, who was responsible for the Aborigines at Mordialloc, reported: